Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Mathias Mogge Welthungerhilfe Secretary General

-What can Welthungerhilfe do to address these enormous challenges?
+What can WHH do to address these enormous challenges?

-In light of the growing global challenges, our special thanks go to our supporters, as solidarity with people in need has not diminished in the second year of the pandemic.
-In total, 77.5 million euros in donations and 229.4 million euros in institutional grants were collected for Welthungerhilfe's work in 2021.
+Our special thanks go to our supporters in light of the growing global challenges.
+Solidarity with people in need has not diminished in the third year of the pandemic, in a time of new challenges.
+In total, we collected 97.6 million euros in donations and 241.5 million euros in institutional grants for our work in 2022.

-In 2021 alone, Welthungerhilfe supported around 16.6 million people in 36 countries with 526 projects.
-During the coronavirus pandemic, too, we were able to provide rapid aid in acute emergency situations and implement regionally adapted long-term concepts, mainly thanks to our local partners.
-Many people are now harvesting and earning more, they can feed themselves better, have clean drinking water and are therefore ill less often.
-For children, this support brings the chance of better physical and mental development -– and thus a self-determined future.
+In 2022 alone, WHH supported around 18.8 million people in 37 countries with 603 projects.
+Many people now harvest and produce more – they can feed themselves better, have clean drinking water and are therefore less ill.
+For children, this support means the chance for better physical and mental development – and thus, a self-determined future.

-WHH is working working towards #ZeroHunger worldwide. © Welthungerhilfe
+WHH is working towards #ZeroHunger worldwide. © Welthungerhilfe

 The independent auditing company BDO AG has issued an unconditional audit certificate for the annual financial statements and management report of Deutsche Welthungerhilfe e.V.